Regret and Sample Complexity of Online Q-Learning via Concentration of Stochastic Approximation with Time-Inhomogeneous Markov Chains: Performance of Boltzmann and Q-learning

 \section{Performance of Boltzmann and \seg~Q-learning}

-We characterize the performance of Boltzmann Q-learning and \seg~Q-learning through regret and sample complexity guarantees.
-The two algorithms share the same Q-learning update rule \eqref{iter:Q-learn} and differ only in their exploration policies.
+Through sample complexity and regret guarantees, we analyze Boltzmann Q-learning and \seg~Q-learning, which share the update rule \eqref{iter:Q-learn} and differ only in their exploration policies.

-\subsection{Boltzmann Q-Learning}
+\subsection{Boltzmann Q-learning}

-Boltzmann Q-learning selects actions according to a softmax (Boltzmann) distribution over the current Q-values.
+Boltzmann Q-learning selects actions according to a softmax (Boltzmann) distribution over the action space.
 At each time step, actions with higher estimated Q-values are selected with higher probability, while suboptimal actions continue to be explored depending on the temperature parameter.~This exploration strategy provides a smooth tradeoff between exploration and exploitation and has been widely used in reinforcement learning due to its simplicity.